septentrio-gnss/moTi/README.md

 <img src="/pictures/block%20diagram.png" width="80%">

-The above is a block diagram showing the overview communication between the antenna, receiver and M.2 edge connector.
+The above block diagram is showing the overview communication between the antenna, receiver and M.2 edge connector.

 ### Board connections and indicators